AaronTraas/clashroyale-swagger/README.md

-# Swagger definition for the https://api.clashroyale.com/v1
+# Swagger definition for the https://api.brawlstars.com/v1

-This aims to be a complete swagger mapping of the Official [Clash Royale Developer API](https://developer.clashroyale.com)
+This aims to be a complete swagger mapping of the Official [Brawl Stars Developer API](https://developer.brawlstars.com)

 ## Notes

-### The developer documentation on api.clashroyale.com is wrong or out of date
+### The developer documentation on api.brawlstars.com is wrong or out of date

 There are many cases where the models and example return types on the official developer documentation are incorrect.